-Ride in the middle of the Ride with both hands, ready to brake

-You may need to stop suddenly at unexpected times.
+Ride with both hands, ready to brake You may need to stop suddenly at unexpected times.
 In rain, allow three times the normal braking distance.

-Keep clear of the door zone Ride to see and be seen Use a strong headlight and rear reflector or taillight at night or when visibility is poor.
+Ride to see and be seen Use a strong headlight and rear reflector or taillight at night or when visibility is poor.
 Wear reflective or fluorescent clothing.
-Be sure your bike has pedal and side constantly for cars, people, sand and gravel, grates, etc. balance or swerving.
+Be sure your bike has pedal and side reflectors.